Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

 ## Polymorphism in action

 The point of having generic functions is, of course, that we can have different implementations of the abstract operations.
-For the stack, we can try a different implementation.
+For the stack, we can try a different representation.
 The vector version has the drawback that each time we return a modified stack we need to create a new vector, which means copying all the elements in the new vector from the old.
 This makes the operations linear time in the vector size.
-Using a linked list we can make them constant time operations.
+Using a linked list, we can make them constant time operations.
 Such an implementation can look like this:

 ```{r}
 make_list_node <- function(head, tail) {